This page provides information on the Frame buffer rollout under the V-Ray tab.

 File Name – Specifies the name of the file.

-Save as type – Choose as what type of file to save the image.
+Save as type – Chooses as what type of file to save the image.
 You can specify either a .vrimg, .vrst, or an .exr file for output:

 If you specify a .vrimg extension, the resulting file can be viewed through the File > View image... menu of 3ds Max or loaded in V-Ray Frame Buffer.
 It can be converted to an OpenEXR file with the help of the VRImg to OpenEXR Convertor tool.

 If you specify an .exr extension, V-Ray writes out a tiled OpenEXR file that can be used directly by 3ds Max or other compositing applications.
 The file contains all render elements for the image.

 The .vrst extension denotes V-Ray's native deep image file format.
 It stores similar information as a deep .exr image file.

 EXR/VRST 32-bit output – When enabled, the file is saved in a 32-bit output.
 Note that .vrimg files always contain 32-bit data.

-Deep EXR – Enable this option to save the .exr file with a deep output.
+Deep EXR – Saves the .exr file with a deep output.

 The Bucket image sampler calculates the deep data file properly.
 If Progressive image sampler is used instead, then no .exr deep output file is saved.

-Dot-delimited frame number – When enabled, a dot is added between the file name and the frame number suffix in case an animation is rendered.
+Dot-delimited frame number – When enabled, adds a dot between the file name and the frame number suffix in case an animation is rendered.

-Save VFB color corrections to RGB channel – When enabled, all applied VFB color corrections are saved to the RGB channel of the output image.
-This does not apply to the sRGB, Gamma 2.2 and ICC display corrections.
-OCIO, LUT and Background Image corrections are saved if this is explicitly specified in their VFB rollouts.
+Save VFB color corrections to RGB channel – When enabled, saves all applied VFB color corrections to the RGB channel of the output image.
+This does not apply to the sRGB, Gamma 2.2, and ICC display corrections.
+OCIO, LUT, and Background Image corrections are saved if this is explicitly specified in their VFB rollouts.

 Additional options for saving .exr raw output are available through the VRayOptionRE render element.